jameskokoska/NetworksMessaging/README.md

 * When a client logs in, a bind is created between the client and the server until the client disconnects
 * Client to client communication is passed through the server
 * Server manages input and distribution of chat messages
+* Special commands and room creation
+* Server tracks created rooms and allocation of users in each room
+* Invite users to rooms with an invite
+* Change the colour of your name
 * Console colours for ease of differentiating unique types of messages
-* Special commands and room creation
+* Multiple receive threads initiated as needed
 ```
 List of valid commands:
  /help